Screening for Choice Sets

 To discipline the strategic report of the agent, the principal can ex-ante commit to a decision rule $a(\type)$

-that maps a reported set of technology to a distribution of payoff pairs within the feasible choice set induced by the technology.
-Because the principal can commit to arbitrary random actions, without loss of generality, we assume $a(\type)$ is a deterministic mapping to the expected payoff pairs such that
+that maps any reported set of technology, including reports outside the support of~$\dist$, to a distribution of payoff pairs within the feasible choice set induced by the technology.
+We assume both players are risk neutral and satisfy the von Neumann-Morgenstern expected utility representation.
+Therefore, since the principal can commit to arbitrary random actions, without loss of generality, we assume $a(\type)$ is a deterministic mapping to the expected payoff pairs such that

+Throughout the rest of the paper, we assume that randomized actions are already included in the choice set.
+Hence, for every type $\type$, the set $C(\type)$ is convex and satisfies $C(\type)=\conv(C(\type))$.

 Although the setting is different from the standard Myersonian screening models, the idea of the revelation principle still holds, and it is without loss of generality to focus on direct mechanisms where the agent truthfully reports his technology set $\type$.
 The objective of the mechanism design is: